KnightmareLeon/portfolio/README.md

-#Portfolio
+## Portfolio

 Repository for my portfolio website.
-Also serves as my practice for HTML and CSS.
+Also serves as my practice for HTML and CSS.It will display the tech stack that I have learned in my own unique way.